A Balanced Approach – Intensive Professional Yoga Certification Program

 with the directors of Ashtanga Yoga Montreal – Allison Ulan, Jeanne Mudie, Jessica Goldberg and Eugene Poku.

 Join the directors of AYM for this in-depth professional training to study, practice and integrate the ancient techniques of Yoga in the Krishnamacharya traditions infused with contemporary techniques refining the world of Yoga.
 This training focuses Ashtanga and Hatha Yoga through the principles of Ayurveda to develop balance and steadiness in the yogi(ni).
 The principles covered are the Yogic 5 Element Anatomy, the 3 Dosha system, the 5 Vayu system, The Kosha System, Western Anatomy & Physiology, Vipassana Meditation and East/West Philosophy.
-In 2015, our guest teachers will be Joanna Abbot, alignment and kineisiology guru and Robin Golt, philosophy enthusiast.
+In 2015, our guest teachers will be Joanna Abbot, alignment/kineisiology guru and Robin Golt, philosophy teacher.

 Friday, May 22nd to Saturday, June 6th, 2015

-Daily Schedule in parts one and two are Mondays to Fridays from 7 am to 4 pm and Saturdays from 8 am to 4 pm.
+Daily Schedule in part two are Mondays to Fridays from 7 am to 4 pm and Saturdays from 8 am to 4 pm.
 No classes on Sundays.

-Completion of the 50 question Take home exam which needs to be completed and handed in by September 23, 2015.
+Then completion of the 50 question Take home exam is required to be completed and handed in by September 23, 2015.
 The exam is marked Pass or Fail.
-A passing mark is 75% with no obvious weaknesses in understanding the course material and the application of the material.
-When all three parts of the this course are completed, the trainee will be awarded a certification as a Hatha Yoga Instructor through Ashtanga Yoga Montreal.
+A passing mark is 75% with no obvious weaknesses in understanding the core course material and the application of the material.
+When all parts of the this course are completed, the trainee will be awarded a certification as a Hatha Yoga Instructor through Ashtanga Yoga Montreal.
 This training fullfills and excedes the standards of The Yoga Alliance of North America.

-Part 4 – Taking the Seat of the Teacher
+Part 3 – Sati – Taking the Seat of the Teacher

-6 – 9 month Apprenticeship with one of the the directors of the course.
-This third part of the course is the apprenticeship section and is voluntary.
-The apprentice and teacher will work together and the student will attend and assist 20 classes.
+Apprenticeship with one of the the directors of the course over a 5 – 9 month period.
+This third part of the course is voluntary and can be completed anytime after parts 1 & 2.
+The apprentice and teacher will work together over an intensive period agreed apon together.
+The apprentice will attend and assist 20 classes.
 They will be guided through methods of observation, assessment, how to assist postures, how to plan classes, verbal skills, presentation skills and teach sections of the classes under the supervision of the guiding teacher.
-At the end of the apprenticeship, the student will teach 4 public classes.
-When the apprenticship material is completed sufficiently, the student will be awarded a 150 hour advanced training certificate.
+At the end of the apprenticeship, the apprentice will teach 4 public classes.
+When the apprenticeship material is completed sufficiently, the student will be awarded a 150 hour advanced training certificate.

 Fee – $800 plus applicable taxes paid to the director the student apprentices with.

-If you are interested in this next training, please read through this page of material and then download the application, fill it out and send it to us at Ashtanga Yoga Montreal (372 St. Catherine Street West, Suite 118, Montreal, Quebec, H3B 1A2) with a $300 deposit.
+If you are interested in this next training, please read through this page of material and then download the application, fill it out and send it to us at Ashtanga Yoga Montreal (372 St. Catherine Street West, Suite 118, Montreal, Quebec, H3B 1A2) with a $300 non refundable deposit.
 We will be happy to review your application and see if your experience level suits our program.
-If your application is accepted, we will then deposit your cheque to secure and reserve your place in the training (deposit non-refundable).
+If your application is accepted, we will then deposit your cheque to secure and reserve your place in the training.

 Course Curriculum:* The 5 element theory * The koshas * The 3 doshas principle * Theory and practice of Yoga (includes Asanas, Pranayamas, Kriyas, Bhandas and Chanting) pertaining to the 3 doshas and seasonal changes. * Anatomy and Physiology from the Western and Eastern Perspectives (Principles covered will be “grounded” femurs, extension/traction of spine, balanced body alignment for the individual, the dynamics of breathing, the dynamics of energy and progressive sequencing programs to intelligently support mind/body/spirit integration.) * Anatomical understanding of The 5 Vayu Theory. * Ayurveda 101 – Diet and Lifestyle from a Yoga Perspective. * Physical Education and Yoga – How Yoga’s ancient system supports developing various components of fitness. * Stress and Emotions – Yoga as a practical methodology in management of stress and increasing equanimity with emotional states.
-Yoga provides a system to skillfully learn ways to channel emotional energy towards greater creativity, better time management and increased productivity. * Vipassana Meditation - its various forms and benefits as tools for mental clarity.
-How the elements of meditation support developing the mind, memory, concentration, comprehension and positive discipline. * Yoga Philosophy – Concepts of Yoga Philosophy and its application in everyday life. * Study of the four paths of Yoga and the eight limb approach. * Texts to be studied will be The Bhagavad Gita, Hatha Yoga Pradipika and Patanjali’s Yoga Sutras, plus excerpts from various classical texts on Yoga, Samkhya, Vedanta and buddhist teachings. * Yoga practices as prevention and cure for stress and stress related problems such as anxiety, depression, hypertension, migraines, fatigue, asthma and chronic pain. * Teaching Methodology – how to teach classes to educate, elucidate and inspire. * Assists and Adjustment Methodology for respect and safety of student and teacher.
+Yoga provides a system to skillfully learn ways to channel emotional energy towards greater creativity, better time management and increased productivity. * Vipassana Meditation - its various forms and benefits as tools for mental clarity and emotional resilience.
+The elements of meditation that support developing the mind, memory, concentration, comprehension and positive discipline will be studied. * Yoga Philosophy – Texts to be studied will be The Bhagavad Gita, Hatha Yoga Pradipika and Patanjali’s Yoga Sutras, plus excerpts from various classical texts on Yoga, Samkhya, Vedanta and buddhist teachings. * Study of the four paths of Yoga and the eight limb approach. * Yoga practices as prevention and cure for stress and stress related problems such as anxiety, depression, hypertension, migraines, fatigue, asthma and chronic pain. * Teaching Methodology – how to teach classes to relax, educate, elucidate and inspire. * Assists and Adjustment Methodology for respect and safety of both student and teacher.